 1. Use Anti-bacterial/fungal Dog Shampoos, Ointments

-Ask your veterinarian, and/or complete research to determine which shampoo and/or ointment has been shown to work best for the specific skin condition your dog is suffering from, and wash your dog with the shampoo and/or apply the ointment, carefully following the included directions.
+Ask your veterinarian and/or complete research to determine which shampoo and/or ointment has been shown to work best for the specific skin condition your dog is suffering from, and wash your dog with the shampoo and/or apply the ointment, carefully following the included directions.

-2. Keep Your Dog, Home and Yard Clean
+2. Keep Your Dog, Home, and Yard Clean

-a) pick up and properly dispose of feces in your yard, and anywhere your dog plays, multiple times each day, once at the bare minimum;
+a) pick up and properly dispose of feces in your yard, and anywhere your dog plays multiple times each day, once at the bare minimum;

-b) bathe your dog if they get into something exceptionally stinky, dirty, or have been anywhere known to commonly be frequented by ticks, fleas, mites, lice, or any other type of parasite or a sick animal (which should always be avoided, if possible);
+Always bathe your dog if they get into something exceptionally stinky or dirty, or have been anywhere known to commonly be frequented by ticks, fleas, mites, lice, or any other type of parasite or a sick animal (which should always be avoided if possible);

-c) wash all of your dog’s bedding at least once a week, and more often as needed;
+c) wash all of your dog’s bedding at least once a week and more often as needed;

-d) wash your bedding and clean all furniture, carpets, rugs, and flooring in your home at least once a week, and more often as needed.
+d) wash your bedding and clean all furniture, carpets, rugs, and flooring in your home at least once a week and more often as needed.

 3. Brush Your Dog Daily

 This falls along the lines of keeping your dog clean, but unlike bathing a dog which is not recommended to be done daily, brushing your dog can and should be done every single day.

 4. Use Fish Oil

-Essential fatty acids are absolutely essential to the health of a dog’s skin and coat, and not all dogs get enough of this vital nutrient in their diet, which can lead to skin disorders.
+Essential fatty acids are essential to the health of a dog’s skin and coat, and not all dogs get enough of this vital nutrient in their diet, which can lead to skin disorders.

 The study showed clear benefits of high doses of essential fatty acids in a dog’s diet to the dog’s overall skin and coat health.

 5. Flea and Tick Collars, Topical Treatments

-With anything you use on your dog, it is important to thoroughly research the product, its ingredients, effectiveness, potential side effects, and customer reviews before deciding to purchase and use it on your dog.
+With anything you use on your dog, it is important to thoroughly research the product, its ingredients, effectiveness, potential side effects, and customer reviews before purchasing and using it on your dog.

-Make sure to seek the advice of your dog’s veterinarian, as he or she can advise you on which options are known to work best for your specific type of dog, and the area in which you live.
+Make sure to seek the advice of your dog’s veterinarian, as he or she can advise you on which options are known to work best for your specific type of dog and the area in which you live.

-6. Keep Them on High-Quality, Balanced Diet
+6. Keep Them on a High-Quality, Balanced Diet

 7. Use Only Safe, Good Quality Grooming Products